Omaha Police Department: History

 On August 26, 2014, Omaha policemen accidentally shot and killed television sound technician Bryce Dion.
 Dion was killed while his team was filming an episode of the TV show Cops.

 Officer Kerrie Orozco, a 7-year veteran of the Omaha Police Department, and a member of the Gang Unit, was shot and killed on May 20, 2015.
 Officer Orozco was part of the Metro Area Fugitive Task Force, and was in the process of serving an arrest warrant when the suspect opened fire, striking Orozco; she was rushed to CHI Health Creighton University Medical Center, where she succumbed to her injuries.
 The suspect was also shot, and was taken to the hospital, where he too succumbed to his injuries.[4]
 This was the first time an officer died in the line of duty since Officer Jason Pratt was shot and killed.
 Orozco was also the first female Omaha Police officer killed in the line of duty.

 On January 23, 2016, Omaha Police Department police dog Kobus was shot and killed while attempting to apprehend a barricaded suspect following a standoff that began when Douglas County Sheriff's Deputies attempted to serve a mental health-related warrant.
 Kobus was the first known K9 with the Omaha Police Department to have been killed in the line of duty.

-In, June 2017 a schizophrenic man named Zachary Bear Heels died while being restrained by Omaha police, who used a stun gun on him 12 times, including while he was handcuffed.
+In June 2017, a schizophrenic man named Zachary Bear Heels died while being restrained by Omaha police, who used a stun gun on him 12 times, including while he was handcuffed.
 Four officers were terminated but three were later reinstated: the remaining officer was acquitted of charges of second-degree assault.
 The city paid Bear Heels' mother a $550,000 legal settlement.

 Organization

 Command structure

-Police Chief Todd Schmaderer has served as chief of police since 2012.
+Police Chief Todd Schmaderer has served as Chief of police since 2012.
 He was appointed by the mayor with approval by the Omaha City Council, as are all Omaha police chiefs.
-Below the chief in rank, there are five Deputy Chiefs who are responsible for the Uniform Patrol Bureau, Criminal Investigations Bureau, Police Services Bureau, Executive Services Bureau and the Professional Standards Bureau.
+Below the Chief rank, there are five sworn Deputy Chiefs and one non-sworn Deputy Director who are responsible for the Uniform Patrol Bureau, Criminal Investigations Bureau, Police Services Bureau, Executive Services Bureau and the Professional Standards Bureau.